 CCI recognizes that immigration is a federal responsibility, and therefore encourages Congress to develop meaningful immigration legislation that eliminates unfunded mandates on county governments and helps counties work in partnership with federal partners to meet the needs of our communities.
-CCI believes that when counties choose to partner with the federal government on immigration related activities, counties should be reimbursed for expenditures.
+CCI believes that counties must have the ability to fully work with federal partners on immigration enforcement in order to protect our communities. [submitted by El Paso County]